 Proportionate share - The primary government is entirely responsible for the Closed TN OPEB Plan liability associated with the Tennessee Housing Development Agency's employees.
-The primary government's proportion and proportionate share of the total OPEB liability associated with the Tennessee Housing Development Agency was \$436 thousand.
-At the June 30, 2020, measurement date, the proportion of the collective total OPEB liability associated with the Tennessee Housing Development Agency was 0.2114%.
-This represents a change of 0.0141% from the prior proportion of 0.1973%.
+The primary government's proportion and proportionate share of the total OPEB liability associated with the Tennessee Housing Development Agency was \$352 thousand.
+At the June 30, 2020, measurement date, the proportion of the collective total OPEB liability associated with the Tennessee Housing Development Agency was 0.1980%.
+This represents a change of 0.0134% from the prior proportion of 0.2114%.
 The proportion of the collective total OPEB liability associated with the Tennessee Housing Development Agency was based on a projection of the long-term share of contributions to the OPEB plan relative to the projected share of contributions of all participating employers, actuarially determined.
 The collective total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2020, and a measurement date of June 30, 2020.

-Actuarial assumptions - The total OPEB liability in the June 30, 2020, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial assumptions - The total OPEB liability in the June 30, 2021, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.10% Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation, averaging 4%
+Salary increases Graded salary ranges from 3.44% to 8.72%

+based on age, including inflation, averaging

-Healthcare cost trend rates The premium subsidies provided to retirees in the Closed Tennessee OPEB Plan are assumed to remain unchanged for the entire projection; therefore trend rates are not applicable.
+Healthcare cost trend rates

+The premium subsidies provided to retirees

+in the Closed Tennessee OPEB Plan are assumed to remain unchanged for the entire projection; therefore trend rates are not applicable.

-Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2020, valuations were the same as those employed in the July 1, 2017, pension actuarial valuation of the Tennessee Consolidated Retirement System (TCRS) for Group I employees.
+Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2021, valuations were the same as those employed in the July 1, 2021, pension actuarial valuation of the Tennessee Consolidated Retirement System (TCRS) for Group I employees.
 These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July 1, 2012, through June 30, 2016.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
 Mortality tables are used to measure the probabilities of participants dying before and after retirement.
-The mortality rates employed in this valuation are taken from the RP-2014 Employees and Healthy Participant Mortality Table projected generationally with MP-2016 from the central year for pre-retirement.
-Post-retirement tables are Blue Collar and adjusted with a 2 percent load for males and a -3 percent load for females.
-Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender distinct table published in the IRS Ruling 96-7 for disabled lives with a 10 percent load.
+The mortality rates employed in this valuation are taken from the PUB-2010 Headcount-Weighted Employee mortality table for General Employees for non-disabled pre-retirement mortality, with mortality improvement projected generationally with MP-2020 from 2010.
+Post-retirement tables are Headcount-Weighted Below Median Healthy Annuitant and adjusted with a 6% load for males and a 14% load for females, projected generationally from 2010 with MP-2020.
+Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender distinct table published in the IRS Ruling 96-7 for disabled lives with a 10% load, projected generationally from 2018 with MP-2020.

-Discount rate - The discount rate used to measure the total OPEB liability was 2.21 percent.
-This rate reflects the interest rate derived from yields on 20-year, tax-exempt general obligation municipal bonds, prevailing on the measurement date, with an average rating of AA as shown on the Bond GO Bond Municipal Index.
+Discount rate - The discount rate used to measure the total OPEB liability was 2.16 percent.
+This rate reflects the interest rate derived from yields on 20-year, tax-exempt general obligation municipal bonds, prevailing on the measurement date, with an average rating of AA/Aa as shown on the Bond Buyer 20-Year Municipal GO AA index.